bhaskarsingh962/java-notes/01_basicLanguage/18_Encapsulation.md

-## encapsulation - wrpping up the implementaion of the data number and method in class. binding all the method and properties and hiding from outside the world
+## encapsulation - wrpping up the implementaion of the data member and method in class. binding all the method and properties and hiding from outside the world
 --implementation level isssue
 --containing information

-example when you make any property private to access that you can getter method by using getter method you can access that peroperty in main class this is example  .
+example when you make any property private to access that you use can getter method by using getter method you can access that peroperty in main class this is example  . and also you can set value by setter method

 ## Abstarction - hiding unneccesary details and showing esential information - like you are use collectionlibrary or you are using method from that but that time you just using those function but implementation of those is hidden when you do ctr + click on method then you can see that method
 -- design issue
 -- gaining information

-✅ Encapsulation in Java
 📌 Definition:
 Encapsulation is the process of wrapping data (variables) and code (methods) into a single unit (class), and restricting direct access to some of the object's components.